hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 Vignette
    Adjust the size and position of the vignette with the Ellipse Mask's X/Y and width, height values.

-Usage: Find the templates in the Compositor's header, "Template" pulldown.
+Usage: Find the templates in the Compositor's header, "Template" drop-down.
 Or hit :kbd:`W`.

 Nodes: XYZ Sliders for Normal Node